 And so, I changed.

 It seems daunting, nearly impossible.
 Though I am relatively young, I am without money and marketable skills and feel alienated as I am surrounded by those who are good and grounded.
-I can’t get my head around the task of starting over, without feeling overwhelmed.
 The truth is, I haven’t yet accumulated responsibilities or commitments, and so I can take risks.
 But I have accumulated intense love for specific things and people that feel unbearable to lose.
 Everything I love feels like it is on the table.

 However, for the first time, I understood that the risk was now necessary.
 I understood that what was on the line was more important than anything I may lose.
 It finally hit me that the point wasn’t whether it was easy or difficult, the point wasn’t whether or not my future situation would be better or worse, it was neither about how it would affect my relationships nor how dramatic or romantic people might think I am — the point was that it absolutely had to be done.